Hera-7/customer-segmentation-churn-analysis/README.md

 ## Highlights

 - Analyzed **~800,000 transaction records** spanning **2 years** to segment the customer base by value and behavior.
 The top 10% of customers generate **~64% of total revenue**, which shows exactly where retention spend has the highest return.
 - Measured revenue at risk from disengaging customers two separate ways, a rule-based segmentation and a predictive model, and the two independently landed in the same range: **~£524,956 to £860,163**.
-Having both methods agree makes the number easier to trust and act on.
 - **444 customers** currently sit in the At-Risk / Needs-Win-Back segments, together holding **~£860,163 in revenue, or 5.3% of total revenue**.
 That is the ceiling on what focused retention outreach to this group could protect.
 - Built a **logistic regression churn model** on 2,410 active customers, covering feature engineering, threshold selection, and coefficient interpretation, and reached **76% accuracy** with **82% precision** in flagging churners.
 Recency (how long since a customer's last purchase) came out as the strongest predictor by a clear margin.
 - Flagged **910 customers** whose most recent purchase gap has more than doubled versus their own historical average.
-This is a behavior-triggered list, not a generic "hasn't bought in a while" export, so it's ready to hand to a retention team as-is.
 - Found that the **UK carries a higher at-risk revenue share (5.7%) than International (3.2%)**, despite being the larger, more established market.
 That runs counter to the usual assumption that overseas customers are the bigger churn risk, and it changes where retention focus should actually go.
 - Caught a **label-leakage flaw** in the churn model before it shipped: the target variable had been built in a way that let the model see part of the answer in advance, which would have produced an accuracy score that looked good but meant nothing in practice.